 - Machinery maintenance: Because the machinery used for compression molding and injection molding is different, the maintenance requirements are also different.
 Many manufacturers report that maintaining compression molding machinery tends to be easier.

-- Capacity: Typical compression molding machines have a pretty high production capacity.
+- Capacity: Typical compression molding machines have high production capacity.
 In many cases, compression molding gives you a higher output than injection molding, though this can vary depending on a variety of factors.

 - Acessibility: One of the downsides of compression molding is simple accessibility.
 There aren’t very many compression molding machine manufacturers; to find one, you might have to order from overseas manufacturers.